Phenomenology of

 microwave background radiation (CMB) which, in an ever cooling Universe,

-got released by the formation of neutral atoms at
+got released by the formation of neutral hydrogen atoms at

 view is that CMB photons, which became less and less energetic